 RivelinCo is a neighbourhood arts centre without walls, proudly based in Hillsborough and working across North Sheffield.
-We make and curate arts activities and do civic and community work, just like a building-based arts centre, except our programme takes place in parks, supermarkets, community centres, high streets, car parks, empty shops, libraries, schools, and care homes - temporarily transforming them into theatres, cinemas, galleries, workshops, classrooms and forums.
+We make and curate arts activities and undertake civic and community work, just like a building-based arts centre, except our programme takes place in parks, supermarkets, community centres, high streets, car parks, empty shops, libraries, schools, and care homes - temporarily transforming them into theatres, cinemas, galleries, workshops, classrooms and forums.

 We create and curate exciting shows, projects and events in unexpected places.

 We lead creative workshops that bring together people of all ages and walks of life to learn new skills.